leftos/nba-stats-tracker/NBA Stats Tracker/Readme.txt

 		   teams; the 30 team limit is no more; the Scouting Reports still work optimally for 30 teams, they do not adjust to leagues with less or more teams (yet!)
+		- Added: Support for multiple seasons; the tool now retains stats and box scores between seasons, so that you can compare performances and stats with those of previous years, with clear distinction of the stats of each season

 	v0.8 - Mar 21
 		- Added keeping history of Box Score updates